GunnardizED/PDF_to_Audio/README.md

-program convert PDF to Audio file using Tkinter, PyPDF3, pdfplumber
+program convert PDF to Audio file.

+using Tkinter, PyPDF3, pdfplumber